muba1707/pong-game.github.io/README.md

-# pong-game.github.io
+# pong game

-This game is design by
+This game is code with

 # . python3
 # .
 Turtle